 Keynote speaker and power integrity master Steve Sandler from Picotest answered our questions during DesignCon 2018.
 He talked about power integrity, signal integrity, EMI, and the role of connectors.

 0:07 What are your thoughts on this year’s DesignCon?

 The power integrity is really blossoming this year.
-You can see it in all the events, there was standing room only in one of my events the other day.
-There were people sitting in all three aisles, and what happened between last year and this year I don’t know, but this year power integrity is a thing.
+You can see it in all the events.
+There was standing room only in one of my events the other day.
+There were people sitting in all three aisles.
+What happened between last year and this year I don’t know.
+But this year power integrity is a thing.

 0:27 Why is power integrity so important?